 Is micellar water the same as a toner?

 Even though there’s not much difference between the two, micellar water is not exactly the same as a toner, but it usually has the same effect.
 Micellar water cleanses the skin better with little hydration whereas, toner is more of a hydrating agent and cannot be used to remove makeup or dirt completely.

 Can micellar water replace toner?

-While you can replace micellar water with toner, the reverse isn’t true, because toner doesn’t have the same strong cleansing properties and cannot really remove much makeup.
-So if you use micellar water as a cleanser, then you don’t essentially need a toner.
+While you can replace micellar water with toner, the reverse isn’t true because toner doesn’t have the same strong cleansing properties and cannot really remove much makeup.
+So if you use micellar water as a cleanser, you don’t essentially need a toner.
 But if you use a face wash, especially the one with harsh chemicals, then you definitely need a toner for better and hydrated skin.

 Should I use a toner after micellar water?

 You need to use a toner only when you have removed the makeup or cleansed the skin with a facial cleanser, especially the one with harsh chemicals or foam.
-But you don’t really have to use a toner directly after micellar water because micellar water acts like an all-over toner that cleanses and hydrates the skin at the same time.
+But you don’t really have to use a toner directly after micellar water because micellar water acts like an all-over toner that cleanses and hydrates the skin simultaneously.
 And doesn’t disturb the skin’s pH balance.